chrisnoonan98675/site/xl-deploy/how-to/create-a-deployment-package-using-the-ui.markdown

 **Tip:** For information about creating a deployment package in XL Deploy 5.0.0 and later, refer to [Add a package to XL Deploy](/xl-deploy/how-to/add-a-package-to-xl-deploy.html).

 Deployment packages are usually created outside of XL Deploy.
 For example, packages are built by tools like Maven or Jenkins and then imported using the a XL Deploy plugin.
-Or you manually write a Manifest.MF file for the XL Deploy Archive format (DAR format) and import the package using the XL Deploy UI.
+You can manually write a Manifest.MF file for the XL Deploy Archive format (DAR format) and import the package using the XL Deploy GUI.

 But, while designing a deployment package this may be a cumbersome process.
 To quickly assemble a package, it is more convenient to edit it in the XL Deploy UI.